konflux-ci/architecture/README.md

-# Book of StoneSoup
+# Book of AppStudio

-This repository contains the technical and architecture documents for StoneSoup.
+This repository contains the technical and architecture documents for AppStudio.
 User documentation is out of scope.

 ## Guide to Sections